Free Book About Bees

 flew away through a crutch between two large branches of the ash.”

-Over time, the tern ‘humble bee’ seems to have disappeared, and by the time another classic, ‘Bumblebees’ by John Free and Colin Butler was published in 1959, it seems to have faded from use altogether.
+Over time, the term ‘humble bee’ seems to have disappeared, and by the time another classic, ‘Bumblebees’ by John Free and Colin Butler was published in 1959, it term apparently faded from use altogether.

 Here is the warm introduction to F. W. L. Sladen’s The Humble Bee:

 knows the burly, good-natured bumblebee.
 Clothed in her lovely coat of